jreich5/photo-showcase-node/README.md

 ![Mobile Mockup](./images/mobile-mockup.png)

-I then planned out what my component hierarchy would be using annotations in Mac Finder (the version below still contained pagination and a few mislabled props):
+I then planned out what my component hierarchy would be using annotations in Mac Preview (the version below still contained pagination and a few mislabled props):

 ![components](./images/components.png)